hangga/programming-overview/README.md

 # Programming Languages Overview

-This document summarizes programming languages, highlighting their origins, uses, paradigms, and evolution over time.
+This document provides an overview of various programming languages, designed to help readers choose a language to learn based on their interests and goals.
+It covers their origins, primary use cases, and paradigms, spanning from early computing history to modern innovations.
+Each entry highlights key details, including the year of creation, creators, and areas where the language excels, serving as a guide to understanding and selecting programming languages aligned with personal preferences.

 Feel free to [edit](https://github.com/hangga/programming-overview/fork) or adjust the wording based on your preferences!